pniewiejski/algorithms-playground/data-structures/Trees/README.md

 ## Searching

-Because of the rules that we use for creating a binary search tree, we are using here the idea of the **binary search**.
+If you take a look at the rules that we use for creating a binary search tree, you can notice that we are using here the idea of the **binary search**.
 Time complexity of searching of an element in a binary search tree depends on the tree's height.
 Time complexity will also dement if a tree is **balanced**.
 In case where a binary search tree is **unbalanced** it can look like more of a _linked list_, instead of a tree.
 In such a case the time complexity can become `O(n)`.

 ```python
 def search_bst(value, node):